mahdi-shojaee/loole/README.md

 ## Benchmarks

-Benchmarks measure throughput, which is the number of messages sent and received per second.
+Benchmarks measure throughput, which is the number of messages sent and received per second, for messages of 264 bytes each.

 ### MPSC